 This command collects log files and other related files from all hosts.
-When the name of a cluster (cluster\name) is supplied with the command, it collects all the log files (.log) as well as the configuration files (.ini, .cnf), error files (.err), and trace files (.trace.log.\) used by all processes belonging to the cluster, and also all the agent log files.
+When the name of a cluster (cluster_name) is supplied with the command, it collects all the log files (.log) as well as the configuration files (.ini, .cnf), error files (.err), and trace files (.trace.log.) used by all processes belonging to the cluster, and also all the agent log files.
+If cluster_name is omitted, only the agent log files are collected.